daos-stack/daos/docs/admin/administration.md

   Devices
     UUID:80c9f1be-84b9-4318-a1be-c416c96ca48b Targets:[] Rank:1 State:NORMAL
 ```
-The old, now replaced device will remain in an "EVICTED" state until it is unplugged.
+The old, now replaced device will remain in an "EVICTED" state until it is disconnected from the server.
 The new device will transition from a "NEW" state to a "NORMAL" state (shown above).

 - Reuse a FAULTY Device:

-In order to reuse a device that was previously set as FAULTY and evicted from the DAOS
+To reuse a device that was previously set as FAULTY and evicted from the DAOS
 system, an admin can run the following command (setting the old device UUID to be the
 new device UUID):
 ```bash